 A historical fantasy-cum-detective story, set in Scotland, about a kid with second sight, who sees part of a murder plot during a vision.

 Donald Keith was the joint pseudonym of Donald Monroe and Keith Monroe.
 The team published a sequel, Time Machine to the Rescue (1967).
+They also published some science fiction short stories for grown-ups, such as "Butterfly 9" (1957) and "Command Performance" (1958).

-Heimann uses a great number of recurring settings for his mazes; two are especially appealing.
+Heimann uses a number of recurring settings for his mazes; two are especially appealing.
 One kind shows the roofs of a Mediterranean style village, in which all the homes are built together, and which one can pass from roof to roof by a series of ladders, stairs and walks.
 The other shows an outdoor landscape, complete with many roads and paths, as well as interesting buildings and signs.
 Both show the interest in architecture and landscape that is so successful in the Golden Age mystery novel.
-Heimann clearly likes these types as well; they are now predominating in Amazing Mazes 3 (1996), whereas they were in a minority in his earliest books.
+Heimann clearly likes these types as well; they predominate in Amazing Mazes 3 (1996), whereas they were in a minority in his earliest books.